wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 aspects of a problem has a strong [diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns) component to it.
 For example, programming language choices.

-Everybody has a personal opinion about Python, PHP, Java, Ruby, etc and why we should use it.
-However, most of the arguments I listened to was related to technical aspects e.g. lack of native support for multithreading programming, several historical inventions to overcome language limitations through the usage of "Established Patterns", some definition of "Fun", etc.
+Everybody has an opinion about Python, PHP, Java, and Ruby also why we should use each.
+However, most of the arguments I see is related to technical aspects e.g. lack of native support for multithreading programming, several historical inventions to overcome language limitations through the usage of "Established Patterns", some definition of "Fun", etc.

-As valid as they all can be, this is not enough for me.
-If you think careful about these aspects, once you overcome some basic high-level concepts in programming languages then any option is a good option.
+As valid as they can all be, this is not enough for me.
+If you think careful about these aspects, once you are over some basic high-level concepts in programming languages threshold then any option is a good option.

 For the general case.

-I've been trying to avoid these traps and trying to define what is really important to me on the craft of developing software.
+Therefore, I've been trying to avoid these traps and trying to define what is really important to me on the craft.
 For example, programming language choices.

 I trully believe that [Language changes the way we think](https://www.gofluent.com/blog/how-language-affects-the-way-we-think/):